 - Highlight the scholarly and creative accomplishments of the university community

-- Complement campus programs and events such as conferences and symposia
+- Compliment campus programs and events such as conferences and symposia

 - Engage in collaborative projects with members of the university community